t0ry003/SmartDash/device_setup/projects/ESP32_THERMOSTAT_BMP180/guide.md

-# 📡 ESP32 with BMP180: Wiring Guide
+# 🌡️ ESP32 Thermostat with BMP180: Wiring Guide

-This guide walks you through connecting a **BMP180 barometric pressure sensor** to an **ESP32 development board** on a breadboard.
+---

+## 🛠️ Not fully qualified for SmartDash:

+- 🚫 Humidity sensor (DHT11)
+- ✅ Temperature monitoring
+- ✅ No pressure sensor

 ---